fuwhis/.NETPatterns/Decorate_Pattern/README.md

 ## Structure of Console Code
 ### Structural code in C#
-This structural code demonstrates the Abstract Factory pattern creating parallel hierarchies of objects.
-Object creation has been abstracted and there is no need for hard-coded class names in the client code.
+This structural code demonstrates the Decorator pattern which dynamically adds extra functionality to an existing object.

 **Output**
 ```